 I’ve just read a really interesting article about Amazon private label pricing on Web Retailer.
 It dismisses the private label myth that taking a generic product and branding it, equals success.
 Other factors play a major role including price.
-Three private label experts Will Tjernlund, Greg Mercer and Bernie Thompson give their advice of how you should price your private label products.
+Three private label experts Will Tjernlund, Greg Mercer and Bernie Thompson give their advice on how you should price your private label products.

 Part 1: How to Price Private Label Products on Amazon

 Here’s a summary of the main points covered:

 - You should have at least a rough idea of your costs and price you need to sell your product for to make a decent return BEFORE you buy your stock.